What is the Role of an Audio Recording Engineer? | Recording Engineer

 • Suggest adding different sounds

-If an engineer does end up getting more involved in the creative process, it is important that they know their boundaries and when to speak up.
+If a sound engineer does end up getting more involved in the creative process, it is important that they know their boundaries and when to speak up.

 This comes in time with knowing how the client works and adjusting to how they like to get things done.